 sits on top of three 25' high boulders that overlook one of Enchanted Creek's small waterfalls.
 It, like a lot of artist's studios, is continually undergoing change through construction and destruction, addition and subtraction.
 It's undergone and withstood a lot, including a small tornado, landslides, falling trees, winters that have seen as much as 125" of rain, and the Quake of '89.
-It is constructed entirely from the materials at hand - all the lumber was milled from naturally downed trees here on the land, some as old as a thousand years or more, and others left from the logging operations back in the 1850's-60's.
+It is constructed mostly from the materials at hand - a lot of the lumber was milled from naturally downed trees here on the land, some as old as a thousand years or more, and others left from the logging operations back in the 1850's-60's.
 Redwood is the main building material, and you will see it in almost all aspects of this studio, from raw lumber and beams to window casings, furniture, and picture frames.
 Douglas Fir was used for the main framework, and River Alder was the choice for the interior paneling and trim.
 Tanbark Oak was also used in a few places for such things as stair treads and door casings.
-The physical size is two stories, split-level, and about 35' wide and 30 feet deep, so it works well for the different projects I get involved in.
+The original physical size of the studio was basically two stories, split-level, and about 35' wide and 30 feet deep, so it works well for the different projects I get involved in.